anderson-aristotle/html-css-lab/README.md

 ### Debugging CSS
 The best way to debug anything is to _be methodical_.
 This includes CSS!
 If your elements are not behaving as you expect, here are the first steps.
-More information about debugging CSS is in the additional resources.
+More information about debugging CSS is in the additional resources section below.

 1. Make sure your class names are exactly the same in HTML and CSS.
 2. Double check that your selectors are selecting the correct element.